-The committee will, after hearing all evidence and summations, retire to a room or area for deliberation.
+The committee will, after hearing all evidence and summations, retire for deliberation.
 The chairperson of the committee will announce the decision promptly.
 The committee will issue and make available a written report which is shared with all parties, including the complainant.
 The chairperson of the committee will notify the accused of the decision in writing within two business days.

 Significant mitigating or aggravating factors will be considered when sanctions are imposed, including present demeanor and past disciplinary record of the offender, as well as the nature of the offense, and the severity of any damage, injury or harm resulting from it.
 In addition to discretionary sanctions, the following are possible institutional sanctions in order of greater severity:

 2. Restitution of property or personal relationships with others, denial of certain privileges, or restriction of activities.